The Beauty Of The Yoruba Culture

 The Yoruba Religion

 The Yoruba people have been living for thousands of years, and they have actively preserved and passed down their religion from generation to generation.
-The Yorubas started their religion in West Africa, which is now known as Nigeria, and have taken it to other parts of the world.
+They began their religion in West Africa, now known as Nigeria, and now been spread to other parts of the world.

 The Yoruba people believe that every person has a special spirit inside them that they can nurture and strengthen themselves.
-They believe in gods and goddesses, including Olodumare, who is recognized as the controller of the universe and is worshipped by them.
+They believe in Olodumare, recognized as the controller of the universe.
 And they think that every person has a special connection with the universe and the people around them.

 The Yoruba religion is a rich and intricate faith that encompasses many facets, ultimately, it’s about living in harmony with nature and building strong bonds with others.
 At its heart, it’s all about community and family.
 These values are deeply ingrained in Yoruba culture, where family ties are strong and community is paramount.
 They believe that by living in harmony with each other and with nature, they can maintain balance and stability in their lives.
 They believe they are meant to look out for each other.